dagraham/etm-dgraham/README.md

 The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
-Less probably, one based on a different timezone and that requires the additon of the `@z` and timezone.
+Less probably, one based on a different timezone and that requires the addition of the `@z` and timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and 'float'.

 #### tab completion

-Some optional attributes that can be used in reminders can be tedious to enter either because they are lengthy or because they are used often and typographical errors would be problematic.
+Some optional attributes that can be used in reminders can be tedious to enter either because they are lengthy or because they are used often and typographical errors would introduce inconsistencies.
 These attributes include the following:

 * *@g*: goto url or filepath.
 In the latter case, the system default application is used to open the filepath, e.g., on my macbook the system default for files ending in `.py` is to open them in MacVim.
 In the former case, the url will be opened in the default browser.
 In either case, a typo would likely render the link useless.
 * *@l*: location/context.
 In the *do next* view, `location` is used to organize undated tasks.
 Using `@l errands` in one task and `@l erands` in another would cause these tasks to be grouped separately.
 * *@i*: index - colon delimited string.
 In both the *index* and the *used time* views, the index entry is used to group and aggregate entries.
-Using `@i jsmith:project a` in one entry and `@i jsmth:project a` in another would cause these these entries to be grouped and aggregated erroneously.
+Using `@i jsmith:project a` in one entry and `@i jsmth:project a` in another would cause these these entries to be grouped and aggregated separately.
 * *@n*: attendee. string using "[name:] address" format.
 If "address" begins with exactly 10 digits followed by an "@" it is treated as a mobile phone number.
 Otherwise it is treated as an email address.
 The optional "name:" can be used to facilitate autocompletion.
 Attendee entries are used in both email and text alerts.
 * *@z*: timezone. `@z Europe/Paris` is a valid timezone but `@z EU/Paris` isn't.

 Other tracked attributes include *@c* (calendar) and *@t* (tag).

 For these attributes, etm keeps a record of each usage.
-I.e., for each record in your *etm* database, if the record includes a tracked attribute that has not already been included in the list of completions, then that attribute will be added.
-E.g., if you create an item containing
+I.e., for each reminder in your *etm* database, if the reminder includes a tracked attribute that has not already been included in the list of completions, then that attribute will be added.
+E.g., if you create an reminder containing

         @n joe: jsmith457@gmail.com
-  and '@n joe: jsmith457@gmail.com' is not already in the list of completions, then it will be added.
+  and '@n joe: jsmith457@gmail.com' is not already in the list of completions, then it would be added.

 When you next create a reminder and enter @n, *etm* will pop up a sorted list of every item in the completion list that begins with @n.
 You can use the up and down cursor keys to move through this list or you can continue typing to limit the possible completions, e.g., after entering '@n joe' only those completions that start with '@n joe' would still be displayed.
 When you have selected the completion you want, press the space bar to insert the completion in your entry.